HallgrenNetworks/emojify/README.txt

 NOTE: All Strings sent to the emojify command must be UTF8, I haven't really tested this with anything except UTF8.

+*** Known Issues ***
+Some icons for iOS5 are missing.
+To support OS5 you will need Unicode 6.0 support.